-Fitness equipment can be expensive, but you need it to take your clients through exciting workouts that challenge them.
-The good news is that whether you buy several smaller pieces of equipment or a huge home gym machine, you can deduct any equipment costs for your business on your taxes.
+Fitness equipment often proves expensive, but you need it to take your clients through exciting workouts that challenge them.
+The good news is that whether you buy several smaller pieces of equipment or a huge professional gym machine, you can deduct any equipment costs for your business on your taxes.
 Keep in mind that you can’t deduct personal expenses as part of your personal trainer expenses.

 For example, you can only write off your home gym if your clients also use the space and equipment as part of their workout sessions.
 If you only use the area, then you can’t claim the space as a deduction, as it’s a personal expense.
-For equipment that you use both personally and for your business, you get to deduct a portion of the cost equal to the portion of time you use it for business purposes.
-If you use your home gym half the time and the other half is business usage, you can deduct 50 percent of the cost.
+For equipment that you use both personally and professionally, you can deduct a portion of the cost equal to the portion of time you use it for business purposes.
+If you use your home gym half the time and train clients there half the time, you can deduct 50% of the cost.

-The money you spend on marketing your business is fair game as a tax deduction.
-Here are some of the most common marketing expenses personal trainers incur:
+The money you spend on marketing your personal trainer business is fair game as a tax deduction.
+With that in mind, some of the most common marketing expenses personal trainers incur include:

 - Online advertising

 - Marketing materials, such as business cards, fliers, and pamphlets